Casino Royale (novel): Plot

-Bond awakens in hospital two days later.
-The media reports a cover story that Le Chiffre committed suicide and Bond vanished to southern France and Monaco to continue gambling.
-Fearful for his life and disillusioned with the morality of the Cold War after his beating, Bond informs a shocked Mathis of his intention to resign from the Secret Service after his recovery.
-Lynd visits Bond every day as he recuperates, and he gradually realises that he loves her.
+Lynd visits Bond every day as he recuperates in hospital, and he gradually realises that he loves her; he even contemplates leaving the Secret Service to settle down with her.
 When he is released from hospital they spend time together at a quiet guest house and eventually become lovers.
-Bond eventually decides to propose marriage to her, but sees a mysterious man named Adolph Gettler tracking their movements, which greatly distresses Lynd.
+One day they see a mysterious man named Gettler tracking their movements, which greatly distresses Lynd.
+The following morning, Bond finds that she has committed suicide.

-Although Vesper's mood seems to improve after a few days, Bond awakens one morning to discover that she has committed suicide.
 She leaves behind a note explaining that she had been working as an unwilling double agent for the Soviet Ministry of Internal Affairs.
 SMERSH had kidnapped her lover, a Polish Royal Air Force pilot, who had revealed information about her under torture; SMERSH then used that information to blackmail her into helping them undermine Bond's mission, including her own faked kidnapping.
 She had tried to start a new life with Bond, but upon seeing Gettler—a SMERSH agent—she realised that she would never be free of her tormentors, and that staying with Bond would only put him in danger.
-As Bond vows revenge against SMERSH, he coldly telephones his London liaison, "Pass this on at once: 3030 was a double, working for Redland. ...
-Yes, dammit, I said 'was.'
-The bitch is dead now."
+Bond informs his service of Lynd's duplicity, coldly telling his contact, "The bitch is dead now."